ririhedou/AppRewriting/README.md

 It is hard for us to compare our rewriting with existing solutions without access to their code.
 We only demonstrate the feasibility of our own rewriting framework.

+** We are currently re-construct the code for rewriting framework **

 ## ICC Relay to Defend IAC/ICC Vulnerabilities